paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-007-copyright-office.md

 (4) for the recordation, as provided by section 205, of a transfer of copyright ownership or other document;

-(5) for the filing, under section 115(b), of a notice of intention to obtain a compulsory license;
+(5) for the filing, under section 115(b),11 See References in Text note below. of a notice of intention to obtain a compulsory license;

 (6) for the recordation, under section 302(c), of a statement revealing the identity of an author of an anonymous or pseudonymous work, or for the recordation, under section 302(d), of a statement relating to the death of an author;